Vulnerability Disclosure Program

 Qwilr will make best efforts to respond to submissions in the following timeline:

-• Time of first response - 3 business days from submission
+• Acknowledgement by our support team - 2 business days from submission

-• Time to triage - 10 business days from submission
+• Triage by our engineers - 10 business days from acknowledgement

-• Time to remediation - Will vary based on the complexity and level of risk
+• Remediation - Will vary based on the complexity and level of risk

 We aim to keep our security researchers updated throughout the process.